THE READING LEAGUE

 The Reading League Announces Second Cohort of Educators of Color Conference Community

-The Reading League (TRL) has welcomed 39 teachers, school administrators, reading experts, nonprofit founders and others for its second cohort of the Educators of Color Conference Community (ECCC).
+The Reading League has welcomed 39 teachers, school administrators, reading experts, nonprofit founders and others for its second cohort of the Educators of Color Conference Community (ECCC).

 Noted reading scholar Jessica Toste, Ph.D., appointed editor-in-chief of The Reading League Journal